When to Use and How Can it Help?

 Using Animal Communication to Help with Behavior Problems

-Living with beings of different species can present challenges, especially since our cultures, our natural ways of living on the earth, can vary so greatly.
+Living with beings of different species can present challenges, especially since our cultures and our natural ways of living on the earth can vary so greatly.

-Behavioral problems often occur when an animal acting naturally according to their culture (e.g. barking or digging, or sharpening little claws in our furniture), clashes with our preferred way of living (e.g., wanting peace and quiet, a yard without gaping holes, or an unfrayed sofa).
+Behavioral problems often occur when an animal acting naturally according to their culture (i.e., barking or digging, or sharpening little claws in our furniture), clashes with our preferred way of living (i.e., wanting peace and quiet, a yard without gaping holes, or an unfrayed sofa).

 Everyone's tolerance level for certain behaviors varies.
-To help animals understand what we want and need regarding what we see as behavioral problems it's very important to be clear about our boundaries, and to give on-going, careful consideration to what we can live with and what we cannot.
+To help animals understand what we want and need regarding what we see as behavioral problems, it's very important to be clear about our boundaries, and to give on-going, careful consideration to what we can live with and what we cannot.
 For our animals to be able to meet our expectations, we must communicate clearly with them.
-At the same time, it helps to be open to the ideas, needs and requests your animal may reveal, and to be willing to express empathy for their reasons for doing what they're doing, even when we can't condone the behavior.
+At the same time, it's important to be open to the ideas, needs and requests your animal may reveal, and to be willing to express empathy for their reasons for doing what they're doing, even when we do not condone the behavior.

-My stance is not to "take a side" and lecture your animal about what they are doing that is unacceptable to you, or to lecture you about how you might not be meeting your animal's needs.
-Rather, as in the process of mediation, my goal is to help both you and your animal clearly understand each others' positions and feelings regarding the problem, to be sure everyone involved understands how the problem impacts everyone else, to identify the deepest known root cause of the problem, and to help negotiate solutions.
+In an animal communication session, my stance is not to "take a side" and lecture your animal about what they are doing that is unacceptable to you, or to lecture you about how you might not be meeting your animal's needs.
+Rather, as in the process of mediation, my goal is to help both you and your animal clearly understand each others' positions and feelings regarding the problem, to be sure everyone involved understands how the problem impacts everyone else, and, whenever possible, to identify the deepest known root cause of the problem and to help negotiate solutions.

 It is a precious gift to learn the root cause of what is creating emotional pain or imbalance for someone we love.
 It gives us the opportunity to empathize, and to collaborate in resolving the problem with clarity and compassion.